We are all social beings, influenced by others’ thoughts and opinions, and strengthened through our friendships and

 The disease model of addiction also shares commonalities with twelve-step and CBT.

 - All promote total abstinence from alcohol, drugs, opioids and pain medications.

 - All encourage peer support from others who have walked a similar path, to provide inspiration, understanding, accountability and strength in times of weakness and temptation.

 - All believe in the importance of honesty with oneself about the extent of the drug or alcohol problem and the damage it has caused to ones own life and to the lives of family members.

-- All consider recovery from drug, opioid and alcohol addiction as a long-term, even lifelong, endeavor, one that requires ongoing attention and support to maintain sobriety and avoid relapse.
+- All consider recovery from drug, opioid and alcohol abuse as a long-term, even lifelong, endeavor, one that requires ongoing attention and support to maintain sobriety and avoid relapse.

-Like, twelve-step recovery programs and CBT share commonalities with the disease model of addiction.
+Like, twelve-step rehab programs and CBT share commonalities with the disease model of addiction.
 The disease model acknowledges that willpower, for many people, isn’t enough to stop using drugs or alcohol – without treatment and support, many people can’t just simply stop using.
 Addictive substances change brain structure and the way the brain functions, impairing willpower and choice.
 Addiction is, by definition, a loss of control over substance use.

 These themes run through twelve-step recovery programs as well.
 In twelve-step programs, addicts acknowledge they are powerless over their addiction.
 This should not be interpreted to mean that they are forever powerless, but that by accepting the power of the addiction over their behavior and thought processes, they can begin to regain control.

-Finally, twelve-step, CBT and the disease model of addiction all have a deep respect for those who struggle with alcohol and drug addiction, yet have the courage to face up to the problem, seek help and make changes.
+Finally, twelve-step, CBT and the disease model of addiction all have a deep respect for those who struggle with alcohol and drug abuse, yet have the courage to face up to the problem, seek help and make changes.